 Richard Edwards is a Professor of Education and Director of Research.
 He was previously Head of the School of Education between 2006 - 2013.
 He has researched and written extensively on many aspects of lifelong learning and educational theory and practice.
 He has been an investigator in a number of ESRC funded projects and seminar series, including Literacies for Learning in Further Education, Curriculum making in School and College, Ensemble and Code Acts in Eudcation; Learning through Code, Learning to Code.
-He is currently researching on the role of amateurs in citizen science.
+He is currently researching on the role of amateurs and informal learning in citizen science.
 His work is heavily influenced by post-structuralism and actor-network theory.

 Richard Edwards researches and writes in the areas of lifelong learning, policy studies, further and adult education.
 He is particularly interested in exploring these areas drawing upon post-structuralist and socio-material perspectives.